codinggrace/non-tech-founders-workshop/Networking/DNS.md

 At different levels different companies "own" the names.

+Typically the top level .com bit is special, you can't buy that.
+The next level (mycompany.com) is the bit you can buy.

 ## Buying a Domain
 When you "buy" a domain you are typically leasing rights to it for a period of time (usually a year).
 You typically buy domains from registrars like Gandi.